AdamNatad/PageSizer/README.md

 </a>

 **Custom Page Sizer for Google Docs**

+Freely set custom page sizes and margins in Google Docs™.
+Perfect for Amazon KDP Paperback and Hardcover trim sizes.
+Made for authors who love writing in Google Docs™ like me. — Made with ♥️

 A lightweight Apps Script tool that adds a custom menu inside Google Docs, allowing you to set your own page width, height, and margins beyond the default limitations.

+Page Sizer by Adam Natad is a simple yet powerful Google Docs™ add-on that allows you to freely set custom page sizes and margins for your documents with ease.
+Whether you're preparing manuscripts for Amazon KDP Paperback or Hardcover formats, or simply want precise control over your document layout, this tool is built to support your writing needs.

+⚙️ Features:
+- Set exact page width and height (in inches or centimeters)
+- Adjust top, bottom, left, and right margins
+- Choose from preset trim sizes or define your own
+- Designed with authors and self-publishers in mind

+I created this for myself to streamline my publishing process, and I’m sharing it to help other writers and indie authors who love working in Google Docs™ as much as I do.
+No complicated setup, just install, customize, and write your story your way.

+- Google Chat™ is a trademark of Google LLC

+- NatadTech™ is a trademark of NatadTech Solutions OPC
 ---

 ## 🌐 Google Workspace Marketplace